|Walden Pond, Concord MA Travel Guide|

 Access to the Park

-The state park's parking lots—the only legal parking available within a mile of the pond—costs $8 per carload for Massachusetts residents, $15 per carload for others, in summer.
+The state park's parking lots—the only legal parking available within a mile of the pond—costs$8 per carload for vehicles with Massachusetts registration, $30 for cars registered in other states, in summer.
 Hours of operation change with the seasons, but it generally opens at or soon after dawn, and closes around sunset.

 When the lots are full, the pond has reached its full visitor capacity, the parking lots are closed, cars are turned away, and no drop-off or walk-in visitors are allowed.